K2Joom/docs-matukio/templates.md

 ### Ticket Template (PDF)

-Working the same as the invoice template.
+Works as the invoice template.
 All placeholders supported.